llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first two operands and the result have the same vector of integer type.
-The third operand is the vector mask and has the same number of elements as the result vector type.
-The fourth operand is the explicit vector length of the operation.
+The first two arguments and the result have the same vector of integer type.
+The third argument is the vector mask and has the same number of elements as the result vector type.
+The fourth argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

-The '``llvm.vp.udiv``' intrinsic performs unsigned division (:ref:`udiv <i_udiv>`) of the first and second vector operand on each enabled lane.
+The '``llvm.vp.udiv``' intrinsic performs unsigned division (:ref:`udiv <i_udiv>`) of the first and second vector arguments on each enabled lane.
 The result on disabled lanes is a :ref:`poison value <poisonvalues>`.

 Examples: